-Concentration limits triggering classification of a mixture as: Ingredient classified as: Category 1 reproductive toxicant Category 2 reproductive Additional category for Category 1A Category 1B toxicant effects on or via lactation Category 1A reproductive toxicant $\geq 0.3$ % - - Category 1B reproductive toxicant $\geq 0.3$ % - Category 2 reproductive toxicant ≧ 3.0 % - Additional category for effects on or via lactation ≧0.3 %
+Concentration limits triggering classification of a mixture as: Ingredient classified as: Category 1 reproductive toxicant Category 2 reproductive Additional category for Category 1A Category 1B toxicant effects on or via lactation Category 1A reproductive toxicant ≥ 0.3 % - Category 1B reproductive toxicant ≥ 0.3 % - Category 2 reproductive toxicant ≧3.0 % - Additional category for effects on or via lactation ≧0.3 %

-Table3.5.67 Concentration limits of ingredients of a mixture classified as reproductive toxicants\
+Table3.5.67 Concentration limits of ingredients of a mixture classified as reproductive toxicants the minimum value of the concentration to consider, it is judged to be "Not classified."

-\ When the UN rule is selected in this system, all components of 0.1% or more are taken into account for reproductive toxicants and additional category in the table.
+When the UN rule is selected in this system, all ingredients of 0.1% or more are taken into account for reproductive toxicants and additional category in the table.